Frederick Wheeler: Partners

-Charles Richard Bayly Godman (1879–1946) was from 1907 the partner of Wheeler and his son, William Trevor Wheeler, in Horsham (KD).
+Charles Richard Bayly Godman (1879–1946) was from 1907 the partner of Wheeler and his son, William Trevor Wheeler, in Horsham.
 By 1921 both Wheelers were in London and the partnership was dissolved.
-From then until his death Godman’s partner was Claude John Kay (b.1878), Wheeler’s former assistant.
+From then until his death Godman's partner was Claude John Kay (b.1878), Wheeler's former assistant.
 They built many banks and houses.
 His grandson Stephen Attwood Trevor Wheeler was also an established architect, responsible for many shopping arcades, cinemas, banks and some grand and multiple occupancy houses in Surrey.